ImperialCollegeLondon/safe_web/README.md

     cd /home/www-data/web2py/applications/safe_web/modules/
     curl -O https://raw.githubusercontent.com/ImperialCollegeLondon/safe_dataset_checker/master/safe_dataset_checker.py

-That in turn uses the ete2 python package for checking taxon names against the NCBI Taxonomy database, which also requires a local build of the NCBI database.
+That in turn uses the `ete3` python package for checking taxon names against the NCBI Taxonomy database, which also requires a local build of the NCBI database.
 The DB download and build can take quite a long time - it is a 300 MB dataset to repackage into a SQLite DB.

-    sudo pip install ete2
+    sudo pip install ete3
-    nohup python -c "from ete2 import NCBITaxa; createDB = NCBITaxa()" > ete2_install.txt &
+    nohup python -c "from ete3 import NCBITaxa; createDB = NCBITaxa()" > ete2_install.txt &

- The other stupid thing about this package is that for a global install, it always looks for the database in the user account home, and automatically rebuilds it if it doesn't find it.
-So, unless you want to build it twice (and this hung the server once), then you need to copy it to the $HOME (`/var/www`) of the www-data user as well.

-    sudo cp -r ~/.etetoolkit/ /var/www
-    sudo chown -R www-data:www-data /var/www/.etetoolkit/
+This isn't a trivial build task - it hung the server once - so it is probably wiser not to build the sqlite database on the web server: build it on another machine and `ftp` it in.

+Now...
+The `ete3` package needs to find this database.
+By default, creating an instance of `NCBITaxa()` looks for the database in the user account home directory.
+If it doesn't find it there it __automatically launches a complete download and rebuild__.
+This is not a good thing to happen.
+So the `safe_dataset_checker` module takes a very cautious approach: users have to provide a path  to a built sqlite database and that gets checked as valid before the program will try and use `ete3`.
+For individual users, `safe_dataset_checker` falls back to use the Entrez webservice, but this web app will only permit the local DB route, for speed.

+That means that you have to do two things:

+  1. Make sure the .sqlite database globally readable.
+It is installed in the home directory of the installing user, and may or may not be readable, so check it!
+On the AWS Ubuntu machines, it will be here: `/home/ubuntu/.etetoolkit/taxa.sqlite`

-Check this works by logging in as www-data (which doesn't normally have a login):
+    Check the web application can access the file by logging in as www-data (which doesn't normally have a login):

         su -
         su -s /bin/bash www-data
         cd /home/www-data/
-    nohup python -c "from ete2 import NCBITaxa;ncbi=NCBITaxa();print ncbi.get_name_translator(['Aves'])" > nohup.log
+        nohup python -c "import ete3;print ete3.is_taxadb_up_to_date(dbfile='/home/ubuntu/.etetoolkit/taxa.sqlite')" > nohup.log

-The nohup.log file should contain:

-    {'Aves': [8782]}
+    The nohup.log file should just contain `True`!
+Don't forget to `exit` twice to get back to `root` and then the `ubuntu` user shell.

+  2. Configure the web app to know where to find it.
+You need to edit the path and add the lines below to `private/appconfig.ini`

+        ; path to ete3 taxon database, requirement for taxon checking [ete3]
+        ete3_database = /home/ubuntu/.etetoolkit/taxa.sqlite

 ### Setting the default application